mingjun97/ucr_mfa_crx/README.md

 ## Way to implement it

-Inject js code one the MFA page.
-After MFA passed.
-We perform fetching from [this link](https://myaccount.ucr.edu/api/downloadPasscodes).
+Inject js code on the MFA page.
+After MFA authencated.
+We download passcodes via https://myaccount.ucr.edu/api/downloadPasscodes, which is an API for download passcodes.
-After parsing and store it locally, we could automatic fill the code next time.
-Note that you can fecth 10 Passcodes per request.
-So we will perform fetching new Passcodes after every 9 time logins to keep this extension always works.
+Then store it locally/in google account.
+Once there is a MFA form activated, this extension could retrieve the saved passcode and fill the form automatically.
+A batch of downloaded passcodes has ten valid records, thus this extension will download passcodes every 7 filling occured under the aim of maintain persistence.

+**You may receive email from UCR System to inform you someone has downloaded the passcodes, that excatly what this extension did.**

 ## NOTE